andrewt3000/web_development/start.md

 npm install react-router-dom
 ```
 Delete the react boiler plate and copy/paste the [quick start](https://reacttraining.com/react-router/web/guides/quick-start).
-- change the title in public/index.html (search the project)
+- change the title in web/public/index.html to User Manager
-- Create Login Screen
+- create routes to 2 screens: root is login screen, /users is user list.